jetbrains-academy/kotlin-course-template/.idea/inspectionProfiles/README.md

 > [!NOTE]
 > To alter the config file please use the Kotlin Inspections tab where you could turn on/off inspections and choose theirs severity and/or highlighting.

+Below are detailed descriptions of all the inspections in the current configuration file.

 ## AddOperatorModifier

 **Severity**: Weak Warning </br>